Imperial Leisure: History

 In 2012, second album, Death to the One Trick Pony, was released to mixed reviews.

 In 2015, third album, Lifestyle Brand, was released along with a new line up.
 It brought back the party atmosphere, incorporating the various styles of the new band members.

 2018 saw the release of the single "Rrrrrollin".
 This was tied into the 10 year anniversary tour of the first album (The Art of Saying Nothing), which saw headline slots at the O2 Academies in Oxford, Birmingham, Newcastle and Islington (London).
 For the London show there were 17 people on stage.
 Ex-members Stu Maxwell, Adrian White, Ben Webb and Jeremy Mudunkotuwe joined the current line up on stage for the set, and MC Lazy Habits guested in the encore.

 After their a show at O2 Academy Islington on 20 December 2019 Imperial Leisure had a break from playing live and were said to have split up.

 On 30 December 2021, the band marked their return with a performance at The Fleece in Bristol.

 2022 saw Imperial Leisure reform and start up again with a smaller and different line up.
 They continue to play festivals and gigs across UK and Europe.

 In 2023 Imperial Leisure released their 4th album Through The Mountain.
 Written and recorded in Cornwall on every full moon for 9 months, this is an album of varied styles and experiments in different genres.
 Though The Mountain was recorded at Propagation House, Cornwall, UK and produced by James Bragg.

+In 2025 they played their final show in Cornwall before going their separate ways.